kirutech/BizCardX-Extracting-Business-Card-Data-with-OCR/README.md

 To experience BizCardX in action, visit the demo video by clicking here: [link to demo video]
 ## Technologies Employed
 BizCardX utilizes various libraries to achieve its functionality:
- •	Pandas: For creating a DataFrame to store the scraped data
+ * Pandas: For creating a DataFrame to store the scraped data
- •	mysql.connector: For storing and retrieving data from the SQL database
+ * mysql.connector: For storing and retrieving data from the SQL database
- •	Streamlit: For building the graphical user interface
+ * Streamlit: For building the graphical user interface
- •	EasyOCR: For extracting text from images
+ * EasyOCR: For extracting text from images
+## Workflow
+To get started with BizCardX Data Extraction, follow these steps: